 All riders have heard of the “forward seat”, also known as the “Caprilli Method” of riding and we have an Italian cavalry rider to thank for revolutionizing the way we all ride and jump today.
 Back in the bad old read more

 Quick now…what best describes a shaggy, short, naughty, can’t-be-caught, too smart for its own good pony?
 If you said, “A Thelwell Pony” you win first prize.
 Little did Norman Thelwell know that when he began to create his cartoon riders read more

-Welcome to Sable Island…fascinating, frightening, remote, windswept, watery grave to thousands of helpless sailors and home to the toughest, hardiest equines imaginable.
-Sable Island is a 1.5 by 42 kilometre long remote windswept ecosystem, 300 kilometres east-southeast of Halifax known read more
+Welcome to Sable Island, a fascinating, frightening, windswept watery grave for thousands of helpless sailors, and home to the hardiest equines imaginable.
+Sable Island is a 1.5 by 42 kilometer long remote windswept ecosystem, 300 kilometers east-southeast of Halifax known read more

 Frank Waters, well known international horse show and horse sport announcer has created a fabulous Facebook page called The Golden Age of Show Jumping.
 As a young boy in England he thrilled to the superstars of the show ring like read more